 Looking down on Earth’s weather from the International Space Station 400 km above, ASIM’s enhanced perspective is shedding new light on weather phenomena and their characteristics.

 The collection of optical cameras, photometers and an X- and gamma-ray detector was installed on the Space Station in 2018.
 It is designed to look for electrical discharges originating in stormy weather conditions that extend above thunderstorms into the upper atmosphere.

 A blue jet is a form of lightning that shoots upwards from thunderstorm clouds.
-They can reach as far 50 km into the stratosphere and last less than a second.
-The space storm-hunter measured a blue jet that was kicked off with and intense five 10-microsecond flash in a cloud near the island of Naru in the Pacific Ocean.
+They can reach as far as 50 km (31 mi) into the stratosphere and last less than a second.
+The space storm-hunter measured a blue jet that was kicked off with intense five 10-microsecond flashes in a cloud near the island of Naru in the Pacific Ocean.

 Capturing these phenomena using the highly sensitive ASIM tools is vital for scientists researching weather systems on Earth.
 The observations hold clues to how lightning is initiated in clouds and investigators think these phenomena could even influence the concentration of greenhouse gasses in Earth’s atmosphere, underscoring once more how important it is to find out exactly what’s going on above our heads.